yolao/ornithopter.io/README.md

 requests to a controller.
 The main logic is in [application/ornithopter.php][4].
 You can also use the alternative routing method as seen in [sample.php][5] if you want to build an application outside the standard folder structure.
-You will find folders are intuitively labeled; controllers, helpers, libraries, models, vendors and views.
+You will find folders are intuitively labeled; controllers, helpers, libraries, models, vendors and views all within the main **application** folder.
+Your website or web application should by default by made up of files in the **controllers**, **models** and **views** folders or alternatively routed files like the **samples.php** file which may be useful for building RESTful API's or your own custom routing behavior.
+Using alternative routing still allows you access to the Ornithopter libraries, helpers and vendors, but from your own routes.

 The framework comes with a demo controller, demo model and demo view to showcase the MVC relationship behavior.
 Highly recommend copying a tinkering with a local copy.
+After a few minutes it should become apparent how Ornithopter works.

 # Routing